waikato-llm/llm-dataset-converter/plugins/pretrain-sentences.md

                         The characters that represent quotes. (default: "'”’) -m MAX_SENTENCES, --max_sentences MAX_SENTENCES
-                        The maximum number of sentences per line. (default: 1)
+                        The maximum number of sentences per line. (default: 1) -s, --split_records   Splits the lines into separate records (one line per record) after reassambling the lines instead of combining them back into single document. (default:
+                        False)
 ```